dongskyler/ubuntu-20-desktop-post-installation-script/README.md

 I often reinstall operating systems on my computers.
 Reinstalling the programs by hand is inefficient.
 This script automates the installations of essential programs.

+To suit your needs, you can comment out functions or code blocks.
+The code is highly modularized and well annotated.

 ---

 ## How to use this script